Think-Making Labs

 MelaninMovementNYC

-MelaninMovementNYC is an arts youth ensemble and internship tied to TRPNYC. led by Johnnie Cruise Mercer and Torian Ugworji.
+MelaninMovementNYC is an arts youth ensemble and internship tied to TRPNYC.
+Led by Johnnie Cruise Mercer and Torian Ugworji.
 MelaninMovementNYC uses art as a launching pad to dig into personal history, collective philosophy, and entrepreneurship.
-With partnerships that bridge state-lines (there are students involved in NY, PA, Washington DC, and VA) MelaninMovementNYC is set up as an educational lab space for young thinkers to practice collaboration and the ways in which it manifests itself while working in reflection, and service.
+With partnerships that bridge state-lines (there are students involved in NY, PA, Washington DC, and VA) MelaninMovementNYC is set up as an educational lab space for young thinkers to practice collaboration, surrender to the magic of reflection, and embrace the gift of artistic service.

 A curricular space held for makers to be in process, the roots of this philosophy forward school of thought are held by the study of history, the development of theory, and the importance of building a practice.
 Each lab beckons its makers to work with tradition, skill, and community in order to build or participate in socially active “woke” work.